 Lachlan MacDowall, University of Melbourne (AU)

-Dr Lachlan MacDowall lectures in Screen and Cultural Studies at the University of Melbourne, where he is also a member of the Research Unit in Public Cultures.
+Dr. Lachlan MacDowall is a writer, photographer and curator based in Melbourne, where he is the Director of the MIECAT Institute.
 He has presented and published widely on the history and aesthetics of graffiti, street art and urban informality.
-His current projects examine new methods of graffiti research using photography, writing and data and his book Instafame: Graffiti and Street Art in the Instagram Era (2019) and with Kylie Budge, Art after Instagram: Art Spaces, Audience, Aesthetics (2022).
+His current projects examine new methods of graffiti research using photography, writing and data.
+He is the author of Instafame: Graffiti and Street Art in the Instagram Era (2019) and with Kylie Budge, Art after Instagram: Art Spaces, Audience, Aesthetics (2022).
 Together with Miles Brown, MacDowall curates Flash Forward, a programme of art and music commissions.

 Lu Pan, Hong Kong Polytechnic University (CN)

 Pan Lu is Assistant Professor, Department of Chinese Culture, The Hong Kong Polytechnic University.
 Pan is author of two monographs: In-Visible Palimpsest: Memory, Space and Modernity in Berlin and Shanghai (Bern: Peter Lang, 2016) andAestheticizing Public Space: Street Visual Politics in East Asian Cities (Bristol and Chicago: Intellect, 2015).
 She is co-editor of the book Politics and Aesthetics of Creativity: City, Culture and Space in East Asia (Los Angeles and Hong Kong: Bridge 21, 2015).
 Her articles on various topics also appear in leading academic journals in cultural and visual studies such as Continuum, Public Art Dialogue, Journal of Cultural Research, European Journal of East Asia Studies, etc.